B-Stefan/jqassistant-android-apk/README.md

-# Android reverse engineer jQAssistant
+# Analyze Android APK files with jQAssistant

-This is a simple prototype to run jQAssistant tests on a apk file.
+This is a simple prototype to run jQAssistant tests on an apk file.

 ## Introduction